Chapter 12 // Frontier

 Why frontier cryptography?

 Every tool you have learned so far solves a specific problem: hiding data, proving authorship, exchanging keys.
 But they all share assumptions that are starting to crack.
 Quantum computers threaten the math underlying RSA and elliptic curves.
 And classical tools cannot answer questions like: can I prove I know a secret without revealing it?
-Can multiple parties compute a result from private inputs without sharing those inputs?
-Can I run a computation on data I never decrypt?

 The limits of classical cryptography